 Add the chopped carrots and celery and cook for another 5-7 minutes until they soften.

-At this point, add 1 tablespoon of tomato paste and stir continuously for about 3-5 minutes until it begins to caramelize.
+Then, add 1 tablespoon of tomato paste and stir continuously for about 3-5 minutes until it begins to caramelize.
 Add the minced garlic and cook for an additional minute until fragrant.

 Pour in 6-7 cups of vegetable stock.
 Add the rinsed and drained pearled barley and one bay leaf.